The annual photo contest rewards photographers for the best single exposure pictures contributing to the past year of visual journalism.

 The Grants for Photojournalism program supports independent photojournalists around the world by providing the creative freedom and collaborative editorial support necessary in their pursuit of work that is personally important to them and which they would otherwise not have the time or resources to address.
-There are five $10,000 grants available.
+There are three $15,000 grants available.

 The W. Eugene Smith Grant in Humanistic Photography is presented annually to a photographer whose past work and proposed project, as judged by a panel of experts, follows the tradition of W. Eugene Smith’s concerned photography and dedicated compassion exhibited during his 45-year career as a photographic essayist.